-5.5.
-Summary of International Investment Services (IIS) global enquiries for the period to 31 May 2022
+4.5 Summary of International Investment Services (IIS) global enquiries for the period to 31 May 2022

-5.6.
-Inward Investment Service - origin of leads and sector coverage of leads for the period to 31 May 2022
+4.6 Inward Investment Service - origin of leads and sector coverage of leads for the period to 31 May 2022

-- 5.7.
-Given the length of the contract and the fact that it takes on average, 18 months for an inward investment project to convert to a wind; the inward investment service line is focusing on pipeline conversion rather than active organic lead generation; however, the team is still sourcing 2 leads for every 1 lead sourced from DIT.
-In a meeting with the programme director for the IST in the UK; the MD of Inward Investment was told that their experience in the region was game changing since the origination of growth works and that they were very impressed with the shifting of the dial in the 18 months of operation. - 5.8.
-Inward investment Pipeline for the period to 31 May 2022
+- 4.7 Given the length of the contract and the fact that it takes on average 18 months for an inward investment project to convert to a wind, the inward investment service line is focusing on pipeline conversion rather than active organic lead generation.
+However, the team is still sourcing 2 leads for every 1 lead sourced from DIT.
+In a meeting with the programme director for the IST in the UK; the MD of Inward Investment was told that their experience in the region was game changing since the origination of growth works and that they were very impressed with the shifting of the dial in the 18 months of operation. - 4.8 Inward investment Pipeline for the period to 31 May 2022

 PIPELINE Stage Notes Target 3 companies: two remain to be actively engaged.
 Lead One company was lost at this stage in the pipeline this month - Strider Intel (jobs potential unknown).
 Jobs potential on 63 of these is currently unknown.
-In addition, there are eight shown here as (8): • 3 served but later qualified out as FDI clients (Better Origin, Paxford Composites, Flusso) • 4 abandoned early (Fast Despatch,, Environmental Science Group, My Transylvania, Viva Arts) • 1 dormant (RP Meats).
+In addition, there are eight shown here as (8): 3 served but later qualified out as FDI clients (Better Origin, Paxford Composites, Flusso) 4 abandoned early (Fast Despatch,, Environmental Science Group, My Transylvania, Viva Arts) 1 dormant (RP Meats).
 Pursuit Jobs potential on 41 of these is currently unknown, while the jobs potential on the top eleven (11) of the other 56 is 5,451, as follows: DIT Historical Leisure Park (2,500), Confidential Modern Methods of Construction Manufacturing Centre (1,000), Converting Technologies (261), Weert (250), Confidential DIT Food Manufacturing Company (240), and the next six (6) are 200 jobs each - Amplinno, DIT Vaccine Manufacturer enquiry, Enteruptors, Hong Leong Manufacturing Group, Paragraf, and The Serum Institute.
 Active Jobs potential on the top four (4) of these account for 67% of the total, as follows: Rockwool (225), Oatley (200), Getir (130), and Leadzen (100).
 Success Two wins this month: Sifive and Codasip (140 jobs).
 All jobs are still reported as potential until such time as they land in patch on a payroll.
 Twelve (12) of the wins reported have now moved into aftercare.
-Aftercare When companies have landed and set up successfully in patch they will be account managed through the IIS aftercare process - 1 company (Milbin) is being supported but not claimed as a 'win' because it landed through DIT (3 jobs) whilst still having been supported by the Growth Works IIS Managing Director.
+Aftercare When companies have landed and set up successfully in patch they will be account managed through the IIS aftercare process - 1 company (Mibin) is being supported but not claimed as a 'win' because it landed through DIT (3 jobs) whilst still having been supported by the Growth Works IIS Managing Director.

-- 5.9.
-Since January, team has increased by 2 staff; however, there is such a robust pipeline that the team is required to focus on converting current pipeline which reduces time and capacity for active lead generation.
-As stated in 4.1 the service was successful in being awarded £400,000 of LGF recycled funding, which is expected to be ratified by the Combined Authority Board on 27th June 2022.
+- 4.9 Since January 2022, the team has increased by two staff.
+However, there is such a robust pipeline that the team is required to focus on converting current pipeline, which reduces time and capacity for active lead generation.
+As stated in 4.1 the service was successful in being awarded £400,000 of LGF recycled funding, which was ratified by the Combined Authority Board on 27th June 2022.
 Given that inward investment projects take an average of 18 months to convert, active lead generation from this point on would result in job creation occurring post project end.
-There are multi-projects in the pipeline that would create more than 100 jobs, so the team is putting their efforts into converting these to the benefit of the CPCA with a lighter, yet attentive, touch given to the lower job creating opportunities. - 5.10.
-Good news stories for Inward Investment wins: - Codasip are a German Semiconductor company establishing R&D operations in Cambridge, with 40 high value R&D jobs, average salaries 80K.
-The team have supported the company by; providing information about the regional tech/semiconductor capabilities, finding office space, connecting them with trade organisations and facilitating conversation to discuss on Skills support.
+There are multi-projects in the pipeline that would create more than 100 jobs, so the team is putting their efforts into converting these to the benefit of the Combined Authority with a lighter, yet attentive, touch given to the lower job creating opportunities. - 4.10 Good news stories for Inward Investment wins: